Reimsdyke (1796 ship): Fate

-Reimsdyke was condemned in prize, but William King claimant of the ship and 376 slaves on behalf of Thomas King merchant of London, and for 24 slaves marked 13 on the arm, on behalf of John Blenkarne, chief of Dick's Cove, West Africa, a British subject, appealed the decision.
-It is the documents from the appeal that provide the most of the information about Reimsdyke's last voyage.
-The Court rejected the appeal, ruling that ship and slaves were condemned as lawful prize to the Crown, i.e., HMS Hornet and Commander Hunt.
+Reimsdyke was condemned in prize, but William King claimant of the ship and 376 captives on behalf of Thomas King merchant of London, and for 24 captives marked 13 on the arm, on behalf of John Blenkarne, chief of Dick's Cove, West Africa, a British subject, appealed the decision.
+It is the documents from the appeal that provide most of the information about Reimsdyke's last voyage.
+The Court rejected the appeal, ruling that ship and captives were condemned as lawful prize to the Crown, i.e., HMS Hornet and Commander Hunt.